 Skip to content

-Counting sort achieves sorting by counting the number of elements, typically applied to arrays of integers.
+Counting sort (counting sort) achieves sorting by counting the number of elements, typically applied to integer arrays.

 Let's start with a simple example.
-Given an array nums of length \(n\), where all elements are "non-negative integers", the overall process of counting sort is illustrated in Figure 11-16.
+Given an array nums of length \(n\), where the elements are all "non-negative integers", the overall flow of counting sort is shown in Figure 11-16.

-1. Traverse the array to find the maximum number, denoted as \(m\), then create an auxiliary array counter of length \(m + 1\).
+1. Traverse the array to find the largest number, denoted as \(m\), and then create an auxiliary array counter of length \(m + 1\).

-2. Use counter to count the occurrence of each number in nums, where counter[num] corresponds to the occurrence of the number num.
-The counting method is simple, just traverse nums (suppose the current number is num), and increase counter[num] by \(1\) each round.
+2. Use counter to count the number of occurrences of each number in nums, where counter[num] corresponds to the number of occurrences of the number num.
+The counting method is simple: just traverse nums (let the current number be num), and increase counter[num] by \(1\) in each round.

-3. Since the indices of counter are naturally ordered, all numbers are essentially sorted already.
-Next, we traverse counter, filling nums in ascending order of occurrence.
+3. Since each index of counter is naturally ordered, this is equivalent to all numbers being sorted.
+Next, we traverse counter and fill in nums in ascending order based on the number of occurrences of each number.

 counting_sort.py